 Pitch Session Network

-MCCA is proud to present the 2nd Annual Pitch Session Network at the 2018 Creating Pathways to Diversity Conference.
-This program allows in-house counsel to connect with diverse law firm partners, diversify their service client portfolios and assist in holding law firms accountable for their diversity efforts.
-It also provides a platform for diverse law firm partners and legal service providers to make meaningful connections with corporate legal departments interested in legal services.
+The Pitch Session Network allows in-house counsel to connect with diverse law firm partners, diversify their service client portfolios and assist in holding law firms accountable for their diversity efforts.
+Member law firms and sponsors will have the ability to meet privately with in-house counsel to pitch the legal services they offer and develop meaningful connections with potential clients.

-This program was created to address the lack of diversity at the equity partner-level in law firms.
+MCCA created the Pitch Session Network to address the lack of diversity at the equity partner-level in law firms.
 Our 2017 Vault/MCCA Survey report reveals that while law firms have become more diverse, the demographic shifts are both incremental and uneven.
 Minority representation at the partner level has increased by more than two percentage points since 2007, thanks to both higher promotion rates and an increase in lateral hiring.
-Still, even though one in four law firm associates is a person of color, more than 90 percent of equity partners are white.
+Even though, one in four law firm associates is a person of color, more than 90 percent of equity partners are white.
 Among women, the figures are especially stark: women of color represent 13 percent of associates but less than 3 percent of equity partners.
+Most recently, the ABA announced Resolution 113 to push for changes and MCCA remains hopeful with many of our members signing it in support.
+But, if history tells us anything, progress will come but slowly, which is why MCCA and committed general counsels started strategizing how we can encourage progress more strategically.
+The Pitch Session Network is a direct result of those discussions and our collective efforts to improve the number of diverse partners at those firms.
+As clients you have the power to change the numbers and hold law firms accountable.

 This program will help bring us one step closer to achieving our vision to “make the next generation of legal leaders as diverse as the world we live in” a reality.